Pascalrjt/WebSearchAI/README.md

 # WebSearch AI 🔍

-> Change the way you discover and interact with information online
+> Change the ways you discover and interact with information online

 WebSearch AI is an AI-powered conversational search engine that provides direct, synthesized answers with citations instead of traditional link lists.
 Built with Next.js 15 and powered by Google Gemini, it creates a research assistant experience that makes information discovery more efficient and transparent.